Bell honors residents who pushed for legislative change

 On July 1, House Bill 2344 became law, allowing companies that provide video cameras for school buses to work with the state to catch offenders.

-Bell called the award ceremony one of his “favorite days” of the year.
+Bell called the awards ceremony one of his “favorite days” of the year.

 “It is very easy to say, ‘There’s a problem, somebody ought to do something,’” he said.
 “These are the people who not just said, ‘somebody ought to do something,’ they decided that they’re the somebody.”